p2k3m/ResumeForge/docs/cloudfront-url.md

 ## Updating the published URL

 1. Deploy the CloudFormation/SAM stack.
+2. Run `npm run print:cloudfront-url -- <stack-name>` to confirm the CloudFront domain that the deployment produced.
-2. Run `npm run publish:cloudfront-url -- <stack-name>` to refresh `config/published-cloudfront.json` with the most recent distribution metadata.
+3. When you are ready to publish that domain, run `npm run publish:cloudfront-url -- <stack-name>`.
+This both writes the latest distribution metadata to `config/published-cloudfront.json` and issues an invalidation for the previously published distribution (when it changes).
-3. Commit the updated JSON file so the new domain is visible to the team.
+4. Commit the updated JSON file so the new domain is visible to the team.

 The script automatically invalidates the previous distribution (when it changes) and updates the helper endpoints that surface the active domain: